Wiechciu/international-fixed-calendar/README.md

 ### 📦 Installation

-1. Copy the `addons/international_fixed_calendar/` folder into your Godot project’s `addons/` directory
+1. Copy the contents of this repository into your Godot project’s `addons/international_fixed_calendar` directory
 2. In Godot, go to **Project > Project Settings > Plugins**
 3. Enable **International Fixed Calendar**